SAP-samples/abap-cheat-sheets/14_ABAP_Unit_Tests.md

 - Run unit tests

 > **💡 Note**<br>
-> Of course, if there are no dependend-on components in your production code, you can skip the considerations of dependency isolation, test doubles and their injection into the production code.
+> In some examples, the code does not have any dependent-on components.
+Therefore, the considerations about dependency isolation, test doubles, and their injection into the code are skipped.

 <p align="right"><a href="#top">⬆️ back to top</a></p>